Pedro Suárez de Deza (died 1206)

+Background

 A native of Galicia, Pedro was probably educated at the University of Paris, where he earned the title of magister.
 Letters he later received from Pope Innocent III indicate that he had studied and taught theology at some point.
 He is in fact the only Leonese bishop of the twelfth century known to have studied theology.
 He introduced reformed medieval Latin orthography to the see of Salamanca and may also have introduced in the Leonese chancery.
 Perhaps also in canon law, at Compostela he patronised canon lawyers like Bernardus Compostellanus Antiquus.
 By August 1162, Pedro had returned from Paris to Compostela and was probably a canon there.
 He was appointed a chancellor by King Ferdinand II in 1165.
 By 1166 he had become an archdeacon at Compostela and was working in the household of Archbishop Martín Martínez.
 He was consecrated to the see of Salamanca by Pope Alexander III in Rome.